Enumeration of Complex and Real Surfaces via Tropical Geometry

-We only remark that there are $2d^3+O(d^2)$ more singular surfaces ${\mathcal S}\in\Sing(\Delta^3_d, \bp)$ that tropicalize to singular tropical surfaces dual to subdivisions of $\Delta^3_d$ with circuit of type E and a lattice path containing the circuit (see Lemmas~\ref{ld1}, \ref{ld2} and \ref{ld4}).
+We notice that there are $2d^3+O(d^2)$ more singular surfaces ${\mathcal S}\in\Sing(\Delta^3_d, \bp)$ that tropicalize to singular tropical surfaces dual to subdivisions of $\Delta^3_d$ with circuit of type {\bf E} and a lattice path containing the circuit (see \cite[Lemmas A.1, A.2, and A.3]{MMS2}).
 However, the patchworking procedure presented in Step 1 of the proof of Lemma \ref{lmt11} does not allow one to easily decide whether the obtained singular surfaces are real.